EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/03_basics/01_physics.md

 We are going to add a Collider and a RigidBody to our sphere object.

 Physics properties are tricky to test, as they are not readily visible.
 So lets get a point of reference of how our project currently behaves.
-In order to test our changes in a simple way, we will run our project from the studio and walk around the scene with an Avatar.
+In order to test our changes in a simple way, we are going to run our project from the studio and walk around the scene with an Avatar.

 These are the steps needed to accomplish that:
 - Open the scene we created before, or click on `Create Scene` if don't have it